It’s that time of the year: fall, which I think of as flu vaccination time.

-- Research suggests that older adults are more likely to benefit from a high-dose influenza vaccination, such as Fluzone High-Dose.
+- Research suggests that older adults are more likely to benefit from an influenza vaccine designed to provide a stronger stimulus to the immune system, such as Fluzone High-Dose, Fluad, or Flublok.

-- If you are under age 65, you might get better protection from an influenza vaccine that is quadrivalent compared to trivalent.
-You also might get better protection from a vaccine that is recombinant rather than made from inactivated vaccine.
+- If you are under age 65, you might get better protection from a vaccine that is recombinant (Flublok) rather than made from an inactivated vaccine.